-Graduate work leading to the M.S. and Ph.D. degrees is offered in dairy production and dairy manufacturing.
-The dairy herds, numbering some 400 head, afford opportunities to study various problems in nutrition, breeding, artificial insemination, and management.

-A processing plant, equipped to manufacture all dairy foods on a semi-commercial scale, is in operation and is available for research problems.
-Experiment Station projects are under way in both production and manufacturing.
-Such projects offer an opportunity for the graduate student to study these and allied problems.
+Dairy, beef and swine herds and sheep and goat flocks at the Main Station or at Research Centers afford opportunities to study various problems in artificial insemination, breeding, management, nutrition and production.
+A dairy processing plant equipped to manufacture all dairy foods on a semi-commercial scale, is in operation and is available for research problems.
+Experiment Station projects in all subject matter fields offer opportunities for graduate students to participate in current research activity.

-Minors or joint majors, or both, in such areas as biochemistry and biophysics, food technology, genetics, and others, according to the field of interest of the candidate, may be readily arranged.
+Minors or joint majors in such areas as biochemistry and biophysics, economics, genetics and statistics may be readily arranged.